AlloVince/avnpc.js/README.md

 3. Sync hexo repo posts to database once by command `node build/cli.js sync:github:db`
 4. Create a github webhook, set `http://avnpcjs_project/v1/github/hook` as Payload URL

+## How to use

+Create a post:
+- Write a post by `hexo new post "new post title" -s "new-post-slug"`
+- Commit and push to github
+- That's all

+Update a post:
+- Update hexo file on github

+Remove a post:
+- Change hexo file meta info from: `published: true` to `published: false`

 ## Development

 ```